Awin platform upgrade cuts campaign setup to minutes and delivers instant partner recommendations

-LONDON, Feb.
-24, 2026 (GLOBE NEWSWIRE) -- Affiliate marketing platform, Awin has launched a major platform upgrade, featuring smart partnership recommendations, customisable campaign dashboards and unified performance reporting without compromising on vital intelligence.
+CHICAGO, Feb.
+24, 2026 (GLOBE NEWSWIRE) -- Affiliate marketing platform Awin has launched a major platform upgrade, featuring smart partnership recommendations, customizable campaign dashboards and unified performance reporting without compromising on vital intelligence.
 The upgrades transform affiliate marketing activity into a more agile, efficient and scalable growth engine for businesses.
-Alongside these upgrades, the continued roll out of Awin’s AI chatbot, Ava, across more than 20 countries, delivers smarter, always-on support, boosting operational efficiency for customers.
+Alongside these upgrades, the continued roll out of Awin’s AI chatbot, Ava, across more than 20 countries, delivers smarter, always-on support, boosting operational efficiency for its customers.

-“These advancements strengthen the platform’s role as a valuable strategic partner for brands, helping them navigate affiliate marketing with more clarity and control, turning campaign set up and partner research from hours to minutes,” Adam Ross, CEO at Awin, said.
+“These advancements strengthen the platform’s role as a valuable strategic partner for brands, helping them navigate affiliate marketing with more clarity and control, reducing campaign set up and partner research from hours to minutes,” said Adam Ross, CEO at Awin.
 “The enhancements address key operational and commercial barriers that our customers face when scaling their businesses.
 As investment in this space grows, we’re proud to continue delivering the tools that allow brands to seize smarter growth opportunities with greater transparency in one of digital marketing’s fastest-rising channels.”

-The upgrades respond to shifting marketing priorities.
-Recent research reveals that top concerns for marketing executives across Europe include marketing ROI and budget management.
-Top investment priorities include demonstrating marketing performance through measurement and gen AI-enabled marketing, emphasising the need for efficiency and effectiveness.
+The upgrades respond to evolving marketing priorities and concerns, which continue to center on ROI and budget management.
+Investment focus remains on demonstrating performance through measurement and gen AI-enabled marketing, emphasizing the need for efficiency and effectiveness.

 Advanced recommendations for advertisers

-- Frictionless customised campaigns: Awin’s new Campaign Builder feature configures campaigns in minutes.
-With a few simple steps to capture core campaign parameters, such as goals, targets audiences and preferred success metrics, the feature generates a customised campaign dashboard.
-Reduced campaign complexity and significant time savings gives users clearer visibility into performance and greater control over their campaign execution.
+- Frictionless customized campaigns: Awin’s new Campaign Builder feature configures campaigns in minutes.
+With a few simple steps to capture core campaign parameters, such as goals, target audiences and preferred success metrics, the feature generates a customized campaign dashboard.
+Reduced campaign complexity and significant time savings give users clearer visibility into performance and greater control over their campaign execution.

 - Goal-orientated partner matches through Awin’s diverse partner network: driven by the Awin Intelligence recommendation engine, the enhanced functionality surfaces the top four best matches based on campaign goal alignment, and a curated list of up to 250 relevant partner opportunities daily.

-- Instant campaign insights: recommendations appear directly within the new simplified dashboard, guiding users on optimisations and identifying new opportunities to improve ROI.
-Key metrics such as average order value (AOV), commission, clicks and transactions can be viewed, approved or declined in one centralised interface, eliminating the need to jump between multiple reports or perform manual data exports.
+- Instant campaign insights: recommendations appear directly within the new simplified dashboard, guiding users on optimizations and identifying new opportunities to improve ROI.
+Key metrics such as average order value (AOV), commission, clicks and transactions can be viewed, approved or declined in one centralized interface, eliminating the need to jump between multiple reports or perform manual data exports.

 Brand-led spaces and smarter product discovery for publishers and creators

-- Personalised storefronts: publishers and creators can strengthen their brand with customised storefronts.
-Paired with Explore search, users can quickly and easily add products from multiple categories to start earning as well as enhance customer engagement and experience.
+- Personalized storefronts: publishers and creators can strengthen their brand with customized storefronts.
+Paired with Explore search, users can quickly and easily add products from multiple categories to start earning, as well as enhance customer engagement and experience.

 - Tracking transparency tools: new API updates add link status and tracking transparency features, providing real-time visibility into advertiser link health and the tracking methods being deployed.

-Awin is trusted by more than 30,000 customers, including global brands like Currys, Sephora, MyProtein and Boohoo.
+Awin is trusted by more than 30,000 customers, including global brands like Sephora, Samsung, and SharkNinja.
 For more information on how the upgrades support Awin’s customers, click here.

 About Awin: